 Read more: How realistic is Downton Abbey?

-With her new book, At Home at Highclere: Entertaining at the Real Downton Abbey, she invites readers into her family’s ancestral country seat.
+With her book, At Home at Highclere: Entertaining at the Real Downton Abbey, she invites readers into her family’s ancestral country seat.
 She shares its rooms, recipes, staff interviews and tales of four-weekend visits with some very special guests.
 “There’s so much history here,” she says.
 “I feel very lucky to live where I do.”
 And lucky is how we feel, too, especially after getting the Lady of Carnarvon’s advice on the very serious business of entertaining.

 We really enjoyed the way the book is structured around weekend visits.
 What gave you the idea to do it that way?